melissadeleonx/visit-sicily/_posts/2023-08-23-sicily-history.md

 ---
-layout: post
+layout: post_section
 title:  "Sicily History"
 main_photo: "/img/pexels-sergio-scandroglio-14447997.jpg"
 date: 2023-08-23 06:36:58 +0100
-categories: blog
 tags: [featured, taormina]
-author: by Melissa De Leon
+author: Melissa De Leon
+permalink: sicily-history.html
 summary: Let's take a little journey into the fascinating story of Sicily.
 You know, that stunning island with charm pouring out of every corner?
 Yeah, that's the one!
 ---